-In the 1990s, as systems evolved from electro-mechanical to ‘software-intensive’ systems, system complexity increased, and so too did the communication challenges between systems and software engineers.
+In the 1990s, as systems evolved from electro-mechanical to ‘software-intensive’ systems, system complexity increased and so did the communication challenges between systems and software engineers.
 To address both challenges, some engineers experimented with applying the unified modeling language (UML) to systems.
-However, UML was not intended to operate beyond the bounds of software, so while communication had improved between software and systems engineers, the hardware and mechanical engineers experienced no benefits.
+However, UML was not intended to operate beyond the bounds of software.
+So while communication had improved between software and systems engineers, the hardware and mechanical engineers experienced no benefits.

 David is ready to acknowledge that there is value in SysML as a communication mechanism, between those trained in the notation.
 But what about everyone else?
 He cautions: “We should never lose sight of the fact that systems engineering is a trans-disciplinary journey.”

-But just what is needed to make a system description more explicit, coherent, and consistent?
+But just what do we need to make a system description more explicit, coherent and consistent?
 David has a clear answer: “Rather than drawing diagrams, we should focus on creating explicit (i.e., not open to interpretation) information models to capture, analyze and communicate the knowledge required to engineer a system.”

 The Vitech approach – more than a diagram

 This is precisely the approach taken by Vitech with its GENESYS product.
-Rather than using diagrams, as most SysML-based solutions do, GENESYS uses comprehensive technical data packages’, containing detailed descriptions of all system elements across any number of hierarchies.
+Rather than using diagrams, as most SysML-based solutions do, GENESYS uses comprehensive technical data packages’.
+These contain detailed descriptions of all system elements across any number of hierarchies.

 Setting out for a digital journey

 However, as anybody who witnessed earlier paradigms (such as Product Lifecycle Management) mature from idea to mainstream adoption will be aware, the industry still has a long way to go to reach mainstream adoption of MBSE.
-“Currently we are seeing a growing interest in sectors such as automotive, medical devices or ’Silicon Valley’ types of new applications driven by companies like Apple, Google or SpaceX”, says David.
-“But we will be seeing rapid progress as the industry is going through what is often referred to as digital transformation.”
+“Currently we are seeing a growing interest in sectors such as automotive, medical devices or ’Silicon Valley’ types of new applications driven by companies like Apple, Google or SpaceX”, says David.“But we will be seeing rapid progress as the industry is going through the digital transformation.”